Fight For The User

 Many products launch as a vanity project to an executive or an idea by an engineer.
 But, well before a product is built, it must be validated.
 Check with your target audience to see if the problem you are trying to solve is a real problem, or an answer you are trying to marry with a non-existent problem.
 Too often a ‘cool idea’ or ‘next big thing’ is just that – an idea.
 A product that exists simply to exist will usually not exist long.

 Transparency – true, gut-wrenching transparency – is rare in today’s business setting.
 It’s OK to admit when a misstep has been made.
-Most users are forgiving if a company is forthcoming – admit wrongdoing, explain how it happened, and show why you’ve learned. mg of ivermectin in a horse Doubling down on a mistake, going on the defensive, and attacking users is a quick, easy way to watch your user-base dwindle into nothingness.
+Most users are forgiving if a company is forthcoming – admit wrongdoing, explain how it happened, and show why you’ve learned.
+Doubling down on a mistake, going on the defensive, and attacking users is a quick, easy way to watch your user-base dwindle into nothingness.

 Make Sure They Are The RIGHT Users